Crash of a Boeing B-17F-60-BO Flying Fortress in Hutchinson: 9 killed

 Circumstances:

 During a training exercise, the crew experienced unknown technical problems and was forced to attempt an emergency landing.
 The aircraft crash landed in a field in Garnett and was damaged beyond repair.
-No casualties.
+There were no casualties.

 Probable cause: